PAA RESEARCH GRANT – 2018

 - The research project must have final ethical approval from a tertiary human research ethics committee.

 - The research project must have an official commencement date and a projected end date.
-It is expected the research project will commence in late 2017 or early 2018, and be completed by early 2019.

 THE SUBMISSION PANEL